Gjorgjevikj/SmoothProgress/README.md

 ## Examples

-(in the exmaples foledr) - you can see them live in the Wokwi simulator:
+The exmaples in the Examples folder - you can see them live in the Wokwi simulator:

  - [BasicProgress](https://wokwi.com/projects/340163942547456594)
  - [TwoPB_i2c](https://wokwi.com/projects/340162617844695634)